Malachite

 WASHINGTON DC, USA, 2011 TRIP

-During 2011, as part of a trip in the eastern half of the USA, I
+During 2011, as part of a trip in the eastern half of the USA, I was

-mineral & gem collection, and I was not disappointed.
-Well
+collection, and I was not disappointed.
+Well worth a visit if you

-worth a visit if you have the opportunity.
-Some of the collection
+have the opportunity.
+Some of the collection is shown below,

-is shown below, though the photos do not do the collection
+though the photos do not do the collection justice.
+However I am

-justice.
-However I am sure you will enjoy the mineral
+sure you will enjoy the mineral specimens and gemstones shown, I

-on 3 consecutive days to try to absorb the beauty of the
+went back to the museum on 3 consecutive days to try to absorb

 L to R: A magnificent Apophyllite and Prehnite